Spouse Support (Alimony) Lawyers In Calgary, AlbertaJeff Kahane2021-02-28T14:55:36+00:00

 Who Can Apply For Spousal Support In Alberta?

 Couples applying for divorce, and sometimes couples who previously divorced, have an ability to apply for spouse support.
 The court may also order the payment of support if the couple is ending an Adult Interdependent Relationship.

 This is an interdependent relationship that has lasted for three years, or one in which the couple has a child together.
 A childless couple that has been together for less than three years could have this legal status if they signed an Adult Interdependent Partnership agreement.

 What Is The Intended Purpose Of Spouse Support?

 When ordering spousal support in Alberta, the courts will apply either the Divorce Act, which is a federal Act, or the Family Law Act, which is specific to Alberta.
+Also note, that while provincial laws vary, strict rules exist that limit “forum shopping”.
+This means that starting an action in one province to fall under favorable laws is not allowed.
+Courts only hear matters which properly fall under their jurisdiction.
 The objectives of each act are similar, and include: